matsest/dapr-azcontainerapps-pubsub-demo/README.md

 > Learning Azure Container Apps

-This repo contains code to deploy the [Dapr pub-sub application](https://github.com/dapr/quickstarts/tree/master/tutorials/pub-sub) on [Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/overview) with [Dapr](https://dapr.io/) using Azure Service Bus for handling publisher and subscriber (Pub-Sub) functionality.
-The application consists of a React web frontend, a Python subscriber component and a Node subscriber component.
+- 📂 This repo contains code to deploy the [Dapr pub-sub application](https://github.com/dapr/quickstarts/tree/master/tutorials/pub-sub) on [Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/overview) using [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) for handling publisher and subscriber (Pub-Sub) functionality.

+- 💻 The application consists of a React web frontend, a Python subscriber component and a Node subscriber component.

+- :tophat: Since we use [Dapr](https://dapr.io) we can replace Redis (as used in the [application quickstart](https://github.com/dapr/quickstarts/tree/master/tutorials/pub-sub)) with Azure Service Bus without _any_ changes to the application code.
+In fact, we change both the environment the apps run in from local containers or Kubernetes to Azure Container Apps _and_ the message broker without modifying the applications themselves! _Portable microservices_ FTW!

 ### Technologies